We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Suction Power

 If your home is carpeted or has area rugs in many rooms, look for a vacuum with adjustable roller brush height settings to accommodate varying piles.
-Witulski adds that you should use a vacuum without a beater bar when cleaning carpeting made of natural or looped fibers.
 If your home primarily has hard or bare floors, look instead for a vacuum with a gentle cleaning head that will prevent debris scatter.

 Attachments